richardlau/adoptium.infrastructurewiki/How-to-start-contributing-to-AdoptOpenJDK-Infrastructure.md

 Please read the following guides...
 - [Get Involved](https://adoptopenjdk.net/getinvolved.html) (in the AdoptOpenJDK blog).
-- [AdoptOpenJDK Infrastructure Onboarding Guide](https://github.com/AdoptOpenJDK/openjdk-infrastructure/blob/master/ONBOARDING.md) (in the AdoptOpenJDK GitHub wiki).
+- [AdoptOpenJDK Infrastructure Onboarding Guide](https://github.com/AdoptOpenJDK/openjdk-infrastructure/blob/master/ONBOARDING.md) (in the AdoptOpenJDK infrastructure repository).
-- [Contribution Guide](https://github.com/AdoptOpenJDK/openjdk-infrastructure/blob/master/CONTRIBUTING.md) (in the AdoptOpenJDK GitHub wiki).
+- [Contribution Guide](https://github.com/AdoptOpenJDK/openjdk-infrastructure/blob/master/CONTRIBUTING.md) (in the AdoptOpenJDK infrastructure repository).

 If you are not able to access those documents, please contact any member of the `admin-infrastructure` teams.